Novelist, grant writer, educator, love letterer

 Letters to Amelia is a stunning, contemporary epistolary novel from the creator of the internationally acclaimed Love Lettering Project.
 It underscores the power of reading and writing letters for both connection and self-discovery, and celebrates the unwritten, undocumented parts of our lives.

 Above all, Letters to Amelia is a story of the essential need for connection-and our universal ability to find hope in the face of fear.

 - "Zier-Vogel’s imagined lovers’ correspondence connects the real Earhart not only to a broken-hearted library tech but also to us and our landscape, bringing to life this singular woman’s brave, soaring spirit." — The Toronto Star

-- "This could be the surprise debut novel of the year." — NOW magazine
+- "The surprise debut novel of the year." — NOW magazine

 Letters to Amelia is available NOW through Book*hug (here!) and wherever books are sold.

 Lindsay Zier-Vogel is a Toronto-based writer, arts educator and the creator of the internationally-acclaimed Love Lettering Project.
 After studying contemporary dance, she received her MA in Creative Writing from the University of Toronto.
 Her writing has been widely published in Canada and the U.K. Since 2001, she has been teaching creative writing workshops in schools and communities.
 Her hand-bound books are housed in the permanent collection at the Thomas Fisher Rare Book Library in Toronto.
 As the creator of the Love Lettering Project, Lindsay has asked people all over the world to write love letters to their communities and hide them for strangers to find, spreading place-based love.
 Because of The Love Lettering Project, CBC Radio has deemed Lindsay a "national treasure."
 Letters to Amelia is her first book.